eun4231/DGNN_analysis/TGAT/README.md

-# TGAT Profiling Using Pytorch Profiler

-This repository contains the code for Dynamic Graph Neural Networks on Hardware: Bottleneck Analysis, published in IISWC 2022.
+## TGAT: Temporal Graph Attention (with Pytorch Profiler)

+This page contains the code for the model TGAT and for performing analysis using a profiling tool: Pytorch Profiler.

+---

 ## Related paper and Github project